 It becomes necessary to know what fraction of the initial amount of the reactants is converted into products at equilibrium.

-Degree of dissociation in Ionic equilibrium can be expressed in percentage.
+The degree of dissociation in ionic equilibrium can be expressed in percentage.

 % Degree of dissociation or ionization = α = (Number of reactant molecules dissociated or ionized at the start)/(Number of reactant molecules at the start) × 100